pydicom/pydicom/doc/tutorials/filesets.rst

 * An introduction to DICOM File-sets and the DICOMDIR file
 * Loading a File-set using the :class:`~pydicom.fileset.FileSet` class and accessing its managed SOP instances
-* Modifying an existing File-set
-* Creating a new File-set
+* Creating a new File-set and modifying existing ones

 It's assumed that you're already familiar with the :doc:`dataset basics
 <dataset_basics>`.